 - delineate both long- and short-term school improvement objectives;

 - include specific actions, specific personnel, and measurable outcomes.

 - solicit input regarding the SIP from staff, parents, administration, students, and community members;

 - closely monitor progress toward attainment of the objectives during the school year;

 - review and revise as necessary the SIP each spring for the following school year.

 In addition, the Site Council:

-- may review the allocation of LHS resources including the operating budget, and grants or allocations from the Lincoln Foundation, PTA, Booster Club, and other sources;
+- may review the allocation of BMS resources including the operating budget, and grants or allocations from the Beaumont Foundation, PTA, Booster Club, and other sources;

 - will receive regular reports from the Curriculum Planning Team;